metabase/metabase/docs/permissions/data-sandboxes-draft.md

 ### Saved SQL questions

 Data sandboxing permissions don't apply to the results of SQL questions.
-That is, saved SQL questions will always display results from the original table.
+Saved SQL questions will always display results from the original table rather than the sandboxed table.

-Say that you have an advanced sandbox that hides the Email column from the Accounts table.
+Say that you have an advanced sandbox that hides the Email column from the Accounts table:

 If a person with native query permissions creates a SQL question that includes the Email column, **anyone with collection permissions to view that SQL question** will be able to: